VidunderGunder/ml-ady-report/README.md

 ## Conclusion and Recommendations

 So far, early testing and development has been a success.
-An end-to-end pipeline proving the assumptions generalized abstracted simulation is almost complete,  with some real world tests left to be done.
+An end-to-end pipeline for simulation-to-reality is almost complete,  with some real world tests left to be done.

 ### Next steps